Yayoi Kusama: Recognition

 Kusama's image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 In 2017, a fifty-year retrospective of Kusama's work opened at the Hirshhorn Museum in Washington, DC.
 That same year, the Yayoi Kusama Museum was inaugurated in Tokyo.
 Other major retrospectives of her work have been held at the Museum of Modern Art (1998), the Whitney Museum (2012), and the Tate Modern (2012).
 In 2015, the website Artsy named Kusama one of its top 10 living artists of the year.

-Kusama has received many awards, including the Asahi Prize (2001); Ordre des Arts et des Lettres (2003); the National Lifetime Achievement Award from the Order of the Rising Sun (2006); and a Lifetime Achievement Award from the Women's Caucus for Art.
+Kusama received many awards, including the Asahi Prize (2001); Ordre des Arts et des Lettres (2003); the National Lifetime Achievement Award from the Order of the Rising Sun (2006); and a Lifetime Achievement Award from the Women's Caucus for Art.
 In October 2006, Kusama became the first Japanese woman to receive the Praemium Imperiale, one of Japan's highest honors for internationally recognized artists.
 She received the Person of Cultural Merit (2009) and Ango awards (2014).
 In 2014, Kusama was ranked the most popular artist of the year after a record-breaking number of visitors flooded her Latin American tour, Yayoi Kusama: Infinite Obsession.
 Venues from Buenos Aires to Mexico City received more than 8,500 visitors each day.

 Kusama gained media attention for partnering with the Hirshhorn Museum and Sculpture Garden to make her 2017 Infinity Mirror rooms accessible to visitors with disabilities or mobility issues; in a new initiative among art museums, the venue mapped out the six individual rooms and provided disabled individuals visiting the exhibition access to a complete 360-degree virtual reality headset that allowed them to experience every aspect of the rooms, as if they were actually walking through them.

 According to Hanna Schouwink of David Zwirner Gallery speaking in 2018, Kusama is "officially the world's most successful living artist".
 Kusama was recognized as one of the Asia Game Changer awardees in 2023 by Asia Society for her actions that strengthened the bounds between Asia and the world.

+In 2025–2026, a major European retrospective of Yayoi Kusama traces seven decades of her career through paintings, sculptures and immersive installations, travelling from the Fondation Beyeler in Switzerland to Museum Ludwig in Cologne and the Stedelijk Museum in Amsterdam.